basiralab/AGSR-Net/README.md

 # Demo

-We provide a demo code in `demo.py` to run the script of GSR-Net for predicting high-resolution connectomes from low-resolution functional brain connectomes.
+We provide a demo code in `demo.py` to run the script of AGSR-Net for predicting high-resolution connectomes from low-resolution functional brain connectomes.
 To set the parameters, you should provide commandline arguments.

 If you want to run the code in the hyperparameters described in the paper, you can run it without any commandline arguments: